 Second Presbyterian Church Professor of Christian Education Southeast Missouri State University, BS; Louisville Presbyterian Theological Seminary, MDiv; Princeton Theological Seminary, PhD

-J. Bradley Wigger, a minister ordained in the Presbyterian Church (USA), served churches in Colorado and Wisconsin, was a social worker working in a school of special education, and taught at Princeton Theological Seminary and Marian College of Fond du Lac, Wisc., before joining the faculty at Louisville Seminary in 1997.
+J. Bradley Wigger, a minister ordained in the Presbyterian Church (USA), has served churches in Colorado, Wisconsin, and Mexico.
+He was a social worker working in a school of special education, and taught at Princeton Theological Seminary and Marian College of Fond du Lac, Wisconson, before joining the faculty at Louisville Seminary in 1997.

-In addition to serving on the Seminary’s faculty, Dr. Wigger directed the Seminary’s Center for Congregations and Family Ministries for nearly a decade before turning to full time teaching.
+In addition to serving on the seminary’s faculty, Wigger directed the seminary’s Center for Congregations and Family Ministries for a decade before turning to full-time teaching.
 As Center Director, he edited the journal Family Ministry

 , co-edited the Families and Faith Book Series